dagfs/dagfs.github.io/artikler/jul/serious-creativity/index.md

-# Key takeaways from Edward De Bono’s “Serious creativity””
+# Key takeaways from Edward De Bono’s "Serious creativity"

 In his book _Serious creativity_, [Edward De Bono](https://www.debono.com/) presents his knowledge from more than 50 years of research on creativity.
 In it, he presents creativity as a skill that can be tought.
 Following are some of the key takeaways from the book.